Uniswap/org-v1/src/pages/docs/v2/02-core-concepts/01-swaps.md

 As we learned in [Protocol Overview](/docs/v2/protocol-overview), each pair on Uniswap is actually underpinned by a liquidity pool.
 Liquidity pools are smart contracts that hold balances of two unique tokens and enforces rules around depositing and withdrawing them.

 This rule is the [constant product formula](/docs/v2/protocol-overview/glossary#constant-product-formula).
-When a token is deposited (sold), a proportional amount must be withdrawn to maintain the constant.
-Contrariwise, if a token is withdrawn (purchased), a proportional amount must instead be also deposited.
+When either token is withdrawn (purchased), a proportional amount of the other must be deposited (sold), in order to maintain the constant.

 ## Anatomy of a swap